Marie S. Knup Obituary

-Marie Knup
+Marie S. Knup

-Obituary of Marie S. Knup
+Marie S. Knup Obituary

 Marie Stephanie Knup, age 84, of Philadelphia, PA passed away on Friday, August 8, 2025.